juniorHotes/platform-strip-doubts/README.md

 ## :tada: Contributing

-Read the [contribution] page(./ CONTRIBUTING.md) to learn how to start a discussion and start contributing.
+Read the [contribution](./CONTRIBUTING.md) to learn how to start a discussion and start contributing.

 ## :closed_book: Licencia

-Released in 2020: closed_book: Licencia
+Released in 2020 :closed_book: Licencia

-This project is under [MIT license](./ LICENSE).
+This project is under [MIT license](./LICENSE).

 Give ⭐️ if this project helped you!